Do I have to wear a face mask?

 SAS recommends that passengers bring several masks in order to be able to change the mask during longer flights, as a face mask is only valid for four hours.
 It is also important to be aware that you may be required to wear a mask at your destination.

-If you suffer from a medical condition that restricts you from wearing a face mask covering mouth and nose, you must present a document from a medical doctor stating the reason for not wearing a face mask.
+If you has a medical condition that restricts you from wearing a face mask covering mouth and nose, you must present a document from a medical doctor stating the reason for not wearing a face mask.
 This must be written in a Scandinavian language or in English and shall not be older than three months.
 You will also need a proof of a negative SARS Cov-2 test (PCR or Antigen test) not older than 48 hours.
 You will need to present the documents to the gate staff before boarding the aircraft.
 Failure to do so will lead to denied boarding.